 Back Bay Ale House

 For great cocktails and burgers with a waterside view, head to Back Bay Ale House.
 Located in Gardner’s Basin, this casual spot has served solid pub food for nearly 20 years.
+It’s a perfect choice when you’re looking for a moderately-priced casual restaurant.

 A great place for outdoor dining when the weather is good, the Ale House is known for its burgers, seafood, and Basin Mason drinks—served in a mason jar, of course.
-With friendly service and a lively atmosphere, it feels like everyone here is a regular.
-Indoor dining is open year-round.
+We almost always get the Guinness burger with Guinness BBQ sauce, cheddar, and an onion ring, and the crab cake sandwich and shrimp po’boy are also tasty.

 Tony’s Baltimore Grill

 Another of the AC mainstays, Tony’s Baltimore Grill opened in 1927.
 It still serves some of the best Italian comfort food around to locals and visitors who feel like family.
+If you have the chance to listen to some conversations in the bar, it’s clear how many people have been regulars here for decades.

 The whole place is infused with nostalgia but features plenty of modern updates to the interior.
-The fired shrimp platter and spaghetti and meatballs put Tony’s on the map, but today the top draw is the pizza, which ranges from traditional margarita to specialties like Buffalo chicken.
-Tony’s prides itself on moderate prices all the time, which makes its daily happy hour a truly stellar deal.
+The fried shrimp platter and spaghetti and meatballs put Tony’s on the map, but today the top draw is the pizza, which ranges from traditional margarita to specialties like Buffalo chicken.
+My favorite is the TBG Special–cheese, mushroom, and sausage.

 Pancho’s Mexican Taqueria